Northland Emergency Services Trust

-The Northland Emergency Services Trust (NEST) is an emergency air rescue service in Whangarei, New Zealand.
+The Northland Emergency Services Trust (NEST) is an emergency air rescue service in Whangārei, New Zealand.
 The Trust is supported by contributions from local sponsors, individuals, families, businesses and organisations.
+The operator, Northern Rescue Helicopter Ltd. (NRHL), is a joint venture between Northland Emergency Services Trust and Auckland Rescue Helicopter Trust.

 History

 The concept for the Northland Emergency Services Trust was conceived at a public meeting called at the request of the Auckland Surf Club in 1988.
 The meeting discussed the idea of having a rescue helicopter in Northland for three months over the summer period.

-Joyce Ryan, who was the Mayor of Whangarei at the time, asked those present if they thought the money that was being asked for, to run the service for three months, seemed fair.
+Joyce Ryan, who was the Mayor of Whangārei at the time, asked those present if they thought the money that was being asked for, to run the service for three months, seemed fair.
 After discussion, the St John contingent said: “We can do the same job for the same money, but for the whole year.”

-Since then, NEST transported the first patient on Tuesday 15 November 1988 and has since carried more than 20,000 passengers.
+Since then, NEST transported the first patient on 15 November 1988 and has since carried more than 20,000 passengers.

 In 1988, when NEST began, its first emergency helicopter was a Bell 206 – which is a basic single pilot, one engine and one patient rescue helicopter.

 In 1991, the Bell Jet Ranger was replaced with a more powerful Eurocopter Squirrel emergency helicopter and in 1994 the Squirrel was replaced with a twin-engine MBB/Kawasaki BK 117.

 In 1997, the first Sikorsky S-76 emergency helicopter was acquired, the fleet has expanded to include a total of 3 rescue helicopters, with two of the S76 A's retired after the introduction of two C++ models.